saparikh/bf_snapshot_collector/README.md

   bash snapshot_network.sh <inventory file> <batfish settings file> [<collection directory>]
 ```

+In the first three lines of this command, we are passing in username and password to access the device as environment variables.
+They can be omitted if the environment variables are set via other means (e.g., the export command).

-The third argument to the script is optional and specifies where the output of the collector should be stored.
+The third argument to the `snapshot_network.sh` script is optional and specifies where the output of the collector should be stored.
 The default value is the current working directory.

 The snapshots are given a name based on collection time, such as `20211123_19:58:34`.
 Collected snapshots are uploaded to Batfish Enterprise but also left on local drive in the collection directory under a folder with the snapshot name.
 The logs will be under the folder `logs/20211123_19:58:34` in the collection directory.